by Brad Franz

 WHAT RESPONDENT SOURCES WILL BE USED ON MY RESEARCH STUDY?

 Common respondent sourcing techniques include traditional panels, dynamic sourcing, open recruitment, and aggregated multi-sourced sampling, to name a few.
 Transparency is key.
 It’s important to know and understand where the sample is coming from, and the partners you work with should be forthright and honest about the sourcing.
 It should be transparent if pre-screening questions, which can affect the incidence, are being asked before respondents are directed to your research study.

 HOW WILL SURVEY SPECIFICATIONS AFFECT SAMPLE FEASIBILITY AND ACCESS TO RESPONDENTS?

 Survey specs such as quota, incidence, and length of interview need to be carefully considered when designing a sample plan with your online partners.
 In addition to these basic metrics, platform access such as mobile accessibility needs to be discussed since the inclusion or exclusion could affect feasibility overall and by demographic group.
 Data collection field time should also be a conversation point as biases can occur due to time-of-day or day-of-week responses.

 By asking these essential questions of your online sample providers, you will become more informed about your sample choices and how those choices can affect your research goals.
 A solid data collection strategy will lead to a data set that is reliable, sustainable, and most importantly, consistent.

-As a Senior Consultant in Burke’s Sampling Department, Brad Franz works directly with Burke’s end clients and a network of online panel providers to help create and maintain best practices for online data collection.
+As a Manager in Burke’s Sampling Department, Brad Franz works directly with Burke’s end clients and a network of online panel providers to help create and maintain best practices for online data collection.